10 common mistakes that could ruin your enrichment analysis

 2. Not using a custom background gene list

 Every omics analysis has its limitations.
 In the world of gene expression, microarrays can only measure genes it has been designed to assay.
 RNA-seq has certain genes that are poorly detected as a result of sequence similarity or GC bias.
-Biological differences also play a big part in what is detected (11).
-Out of the 78,691 human genes annotated in GENCODE’s latest release, typically only 12-20k are expressed at detectable levels in any one tissue.
+Biological differences also play a big part in what is detected11.
+Out of the 78,691 human genes annotated in Ensembl’s latest release (v115), typically only 12-20k are expressed at detectable levels with RNA-seq in any one tissue.
 In the example dataset based on an earlier Ensembl release (v90) that involves 58,302 annotated genes, most are silent.
-For example, 45,134 recorded a mean less than 10 reads per sample across the six samples.
-Only 13,168 genes met this detection threshold.
+For example, 45,134 recorded a mean <10 reads per sample across the six samples, with only 13,168 genes meeting this detection threshold.
 Although 77.4% of genes are discarded at this step, they account for a miniscule 0.2% of reads.
-Filtering poorly detected genes gives a slight boost to differential gene identification (17), but it is most crucial in defining the background gene list for subsequent enrichment analysis.
-Those genes are expressed at such low levels that they didn’t have a realistic chance of being called as differentially expressed.
+Filtering poorly detected genes gives a slight boost to differential gene identification18, but it is most crucial in defining the background gene list for subsequent enrichment analysis.
+Genes with very low expression are unlikely to be biologically relevant in the context being studied and should be excluded from the background.

-Using a simulation approach we can demonstrate the consequence of omitting a background on an RNA-seq experiment.
-By drawing a random set of 1000 genes from among the ones with expression above 10 reads per sample on average in the AML3 example dataset and using an enrichment test (hypergeometric) that uses the whole genome annotation as a background we see that on average we should expect 444 gene sets reaching the FDR<0.05 significance level (Figure 2A).
-Meanwhile, if we use a custom background gene list composed of genes meeting the 10 reads per sample threshold, we should expect on average 0.16 genesets with FDR<0.05, practically eliminating false positives.
-Many of these false positives are highly reproducible (Figure 2B), and as many of them are related to relevant cell functions like cell cycle, immune function and signalling, they have the potential to mislead readers.
+Using a simulation approach, we can demonstrate the consequence of omitting a background gene list on an RNA-seq experiment.
+By drawing a random set of 1000 genes in the AML3 example dataset with expression above 10 reads per sample on average and using an enrichment test (hypergeometric) that uses the whole genome annotation as a background, we see 444 gene sets reaching the FDR<0.05 significance level on average (Figure 2A).
+Alternatively, if we use a custom background gene list composed of genes meeting the 10 reads per sample threshold, we expect 0.16 gene sets with FDR<0.05, practically eliminating false positives.
+These false positives are highly reproducible (Figure 2B), and as many of them are cancer-relevant pathways like cell cycle and immune signalling, they have the potential to mislead readers.

-Now coming back to the example dataset, we did ORA with a whole genome background and separately with the custom background of detected genes.
-The whole genome background gave a much larger number of significant gene sets (1279) in contrast to the custom background analysis (351) (Figure 2C).
+Performing ORA with azacitidine-responsive genes with the whole genome background gave a much larger number of “significant” gene sets (1269) in contrast to the custom background analysis (351) (Figure 2C).
 The overlap between them was just 347, giving a Jaccard statistic of 0.27.
-In other words, without the right background gene list, up to 72% of results could be false positives.
+In other words, without the right background gene list, up to 73% of results could be false positives.

 Figure 2A.
 Impact of background list on the number of significant gene sets.
 100 simulations.